 Inspect the impeller, and replace it if cracked or badly worn.
-Install the same thickness of impeller shims (12) as previously removed, and screw the impeller onto the shaft until tight.
-Be careful to center the seal spring over the impeller hub.
+Install the same thickness of impeller shims (11) as previously removed, and screw the impeller onto the shaft until tight.

 A clearance of .020 to .040 inch (0,51 to 1,02 mm) between the impeller and the seal plate is necessary for maximum pump efficiency.
 Measure this clearance and add or remove impeller shims until this clearance is reached.